< < PT04 : PT05 : PT06 > >

 025 The system shall remotely control security surveillance devices in secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit railways or guideways).
 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-026 The system shall remotely control security surveillance devices in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel i 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.
+026 The system shall remotely control security surveillance devices in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel information centers).
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

 027 The system shall remotely control security surveillance devices on-board transit vehicles.
 01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.